 Create your spreadsheet to store profile info

-- Create a Google sheet with a single row with the following column headings.
+- Create a Google sheet with a single row with the column headings “username”, “email”, “description” and “pic”.
 Your column names must be exact.
-Name your sheet UserProfiles
+Name your sheet UserProfiles.

-- Click on the “Blocks” tab, then visit the Login, Registration, and Profile screens.
-For all blocks that refer to the original spreadsheet, change the data source to point at the new one you just created.
-Be careful– you want all of the column settings and other blocks to remain unchanged, and when you change the source, they get modified.
+- Click on the “Blocks” tab, then visit the Login, Registration, Profile, and AllUsers screens.
+For all blocks that refer to UserProfileDD, change the data source to point at the new one you just created.
+Be careful, this is the super important tricky part-– you want all of the column settings and other blocks to remain unchanged, and when you change the source, they get modified.

 Modify LoginScreen Blocks